Lizzie Spaulding: Storylines

 After her breakup with Coop, Lizzie found comfort in a drunken one-night stand with Jonathan Randall, who had also been ousted by his lover Tammy Winslow.
 Weeks later, Lizzie would find herself pregnant with Jonathan's child.
 Unsure if it belonged to him or Coop, Lizzie decided to make sure everyone believed the child to be Coop's, and schemed to cover up her night with Jonathan.

 Jonathan pieced the truth together, and at first did nothing.
 However, he refused to let Lizzie marry Coop, and announced at her wedding that the child was his.
 A scared Lizzie convinced Coop that Jonathan had raped her, and she had been too embarrassed to tell anyone.
 Coop believed her at first, but when everyone saw Jonathan's sweet, concerned, and uncharacteristic treatment over a weak Lizzie, her story was proved false.

 Now alone, Lizzie formed a bond with Jonathan and his girlfriend Tammy.
 The three decided to get through the pregnancy as a team, and not let her grandfather Alan control her baby.
-The three got along fine, but secretly Lizzie was beginning in to fall in love with her baby's father.
+The three got along fine, but secretly Lizzie was beginning to fall in love with her baby's father.
 She began to act on it in little ways, but convinced herself a relationship with him was not possible, due to his immense feelings for Tammy.
 Things went well, until Alan rigged a trial to have Lizzie sent to Ravenwood for being mentally incompetent.
 In a rash decision, Jonathan proposed to Lizzie while she was on the witness stand, in a show of good faith to the judge that the two of them would make a loving home for their child.

 The two married with Tammy’s blessing (as the marriage was intended to be just for show).
-Lizzie's feelings for Jon were re-ignited, and she schemed to be with him, making the logical claim that is Jonathan and Tammy were in fact 'meant to be' then she wouldn't be able to split them up.
+Lizzie's feelings for Jon were re-ignited, and she schemed to be with him, making the logical claim that if Jonathan and Tammy were in fact 'meant to be' then she wouldn't be able to split them up.
 He continued to see Tammy though, to the point where he missed an important baby appointment, and returned home to find Lizzie passed out and bleeding.
 She was diagnosed with pre-eclampsia, and a guilty Jonathan ended his relationship with Tammy in order to try to be there for his wife and child for real.

 Tammy was present for the baby's birth though, as Jonathan delivered his and Lizzie's daughter in a car, on the side of a snowy road.
 The pair named her Sarah, in memory of Reva’s mother.